Meet Our Pathology Residents & Fellows

 Emily Mejia

-Emily is a graduate of the University of Miami Miller School of Medicine, where she was the president of the pathology interest group, a medical student mentor, and an active participant in several community service projects.
-She has already started to integrate into the larger pathology community as a member of the CAP Medical Student Forum.
+Emily earned her MD at the University of Miami Miller School of Medicine, where she was the president of the pathology interest group, a medical student mentor, and an active participant and leader in several community service projects.
+She is currently Social Co-Chair for the 2023-24 academic year.
+In her free time, Emily enjoys watching Netflix dramas, comedies, 90s sitcoms & reality TV, cooking new recipes, traveling, and exploring the Boston area.

 Michael Ren